unibas-tilics/tilics-admin/tooling/review-guideline.md

 ## Step 4: Review

-In order to be merged, the pull request requires X (TODO: how many?) approvals from the review team.
+In order to be merged, the pull request requires two approvals from the review team.

 Reviewers can add comments in the pull request's comment thread if something should be changed.
 When editing your article, simply commit